The NDC Lactation Fellowship: upskilling leaders in lactation medicine

 -

-The interface between market-driven business forces or pressures and desire to provide genuinely evidence-based clinical breastfeeding support in primary care or hospital settings
+The interface between market-driven business forces or pressures, conflicts of interest, and desire to provide genuinely evidence-based clinical breastfeeding support in primary care or hospital settings

 -

-The role of ideology in clinical breastfeeding support and breastfeeding medicine: what is it, and how does it impact upon clinicians and the families they work with?
+Ideology in lactation medicine: what is it, and how does it impact upon clinicians and the families they work with?

 -